Patients and Visitors

 - Nursing staff (including nurses, patient care assistants and technicians, nurse practitioners, case managers, and educators).

 The lab technician may come into your room in the middle of the night to draw blood.
-This helps us get the bloodwork results back so that your doctor can see them on morning rounds and helps to coordinate your care more efficiently.
-We appreciate your cooperation.
+This helps us get the bloodwork results back so your doctor can see them on morning rounds and coordinate your care more efficiently.

 Tell Us About Your Pain

-We believe that you are the expert on your pain so:
+We believe you are the expert on your pain so:

 Palliative care is a team approach to managing patients with progressive and potentially life limiting disease or illnesses.
 The palliative medicine team works with your doctor to provide “whole person care” to meet your physical, emotional, social and spiritual needs.
 The palliative medicine team will address your current or potential uncomfortable symptoms, help you define your wishes and honor your wishes by facilitating discussion about healthcare decisions throughout the course of your illness.
 If you think you may benefit from a palliative medicine consult, talk with your doctor.